Overview

 Do these updates affect procurement?

 Yes, we will be required to assess vendor accessibility at the 2.1 AA level if their product is a web or mobile app.
-Operating systems, IT hardware that does not have an associated cloud application, and desktop software will continue to evaluated at the 2.0 AA level.
+Operating systems, IT hardware that does not have an associated cloud application, and desktop software will continue to be evaluated at the 2.0 AA level.

 It is a best practice to ask your vendor account managers or support representatives for their latest VPAT and request it be evaluated at the 2.1 AA level.